wunnle/wunnle.com/src/posts/error-handling-in-react/index.md

 The statement in the `catch` block will be executed *only* if an exception is thrown in the `try` block.

-If you need something similar for React components, there is a lesser known feature called **Error Boundaries**.
-Using error boundaries, when something went wrong, you can show user a fallback screen and log the error.
+If you need something similar for React components, there is a lesser-known feature called **Error Boundaries**.
+Using error boundaries, when something went wrong, you can show the user a fallback screen and log the error.

 An error boundary is a component that catches an error thrown anywhere in the child component tree.